avj2352/ds-algo-2020/aws-certification/aws-ccp-01.md

 - Technology: 36%
 - Billing & Pricing: 12%

 ## Introduction

-### What is Cloud Computing ?

-#### 1

-The practice of using a network of remote servers hosted on the Internet to store, manage & process data, rather than a local server or a personal computer.

-#### 2

-Online delivery of IT Solutions & IT Infrastructure over the internet

-- Scalability
-- Low Cost
-- Reduce Risks
-- Reliable Coverage during disaster
-- Secure data
-- Less time focusing on Infrastructure (Automation)
-- 24/7 availability
-- Auto scaling or elastic

 ### Scalability in Cloud Computing

 In cloud computing the term - _Scalability_ means the ability to resize your resources as necessary

 By using **AWS Cloud Formation**, you have access to consistent, template based environment for development, test & production.

 ### 3 factors to influence agility